Serving Brooklyn & All NYC Boroughs

 Restricted airflow is the #1 reason a working AC produces weak cool air.
 A filter that's even half-blocked drops capacity 20–30%.

-• Make sure no furniture is blocking return grilles
+• Notice whether furniture is blocking return grilles

 Still not working?
 Call (347) 997-3360 — diagnostic visits are flat-rate and credited toward the repair.